Discover everything about pressure vessels, including their designs and safety standards.

 The ASME BPV Code requires strength and leak tests.
 Pressure testing uses either hydrostatic or pneumatic methods—the former uses water as a medium, while the latter uses air or nitrogen.
-It is safer to conduct pneumatic testing since compressed gas contains less energy than compressed liquid.
 The process works by removing all air within the vessel before filling it with test fluid until 1.5 times design pressure for hydrostatic testing and 1.2-1.5 times design pressures for pneumatic tests have been reached, internalizing said pressure, respectively.
 Industry experts recommend hydrostatic testing over pneumatic methods because of the safety risks posed by the potential energy levels in pneumatic testing.

 Spherical pressure vessels, or spheres, are commonly used to store high-pressure fluids since they’re structurally sound.
 The even distribution of stresses on a sphere’s exterior and interior surfaces typically leaves no weak points vulnerable to collapse.

 An ellipsoidal head has a 2:1 change in radius between the major and minor axes, and its shell has matching wall thickness.
 This head’s tall and light weight makes it ideal for holding high-pressure gases.
 It can manage pressures higher than 15 bars.